 Flu vaccines are available now in Australia — including free ones under the National Immunisation Program schedule.
 Vaccinating in autumn will help protect you, and others, before the influenza season starts (usually June to September, peaking in August).

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 Where to get more information

-- Read more about the flu here.
+- Read more about flu vaccines.

-- Learn more about coronavirus (COVID-19) here.
+- Learn more about COVID-19 and its vaccines.

-- You can visit the National Immunisation Program or call the NIP hotline on 1800 671 811.
+- Visit the National Immunisation Program (NIP) hub or call the NIP hotline on 1800 671 811.

 - If you’re not sure whether you have the flu or you don’t know what to do next, use the healthdirect Symptom Checker.
 You can also call healthdirect on 1800 022 222 to speak with a registered nurse 24 hours a day, 7 days a week.

 Arthritis Australia funds research and advocates to improve care, management, support and quality-of-life for people with arthritis.

 Children and arthritis